 Yes, 6-month-olds can sleep for longer stretches at night, especially if they’re sleep coached.
 That’s because sleep coaching works with your baby’s circadian rhythm to consolidate their sleeps at night.
 Sleep coaching also enhances your baby’s natural ability to self-soothe.
 This means that if they wake up at night and aren’t hungry, they’re more likely to lull themselves back to sleep.

 But, speaking of hunger, some babies will still wake up for night feedings at this age.
 (Formula-bed babies can typically be weaned from night feedings around 6 months; for breastfed babies, it’s often closer to 12 months.)

 A 6-month-old’s wake window is typically about 2-3 hours between naps or a nap and bedtime.
 Babies this age are still growing fast and need a lot of rest to meet their developmental milestones.
 (Learn more about what developmental milestones to expect at 6-months here.)

 How much sleep should a 6-month-old get in a day?

 Experts agree 6-month-olds need about 14 hours of sleep over a 24-hour period.
 That includes overnight sleep and daily naps.

 How much should my 6-month-old sleep at night?

-How much should my 6-month-old sleep during daytime naps?
+How much should my 6-month-old sleep during the day?

 How Long is a 6-month-old’s naps?